Mr and Mrs J, aged 75 and 71 respectively, were looking to move from Norfolk to Bedfordshire to be closer to their family.

 This clearly presented a problem due to their age.

 The adviser recommended that Mr and Mrs J speak to a Compass mortgage adviser, as they are qualified in both conventional mortgages and equity release.
 We met with Mr and Mrs J and discussed the options available.
 Although equity release was considered, it was desirable for them to be able to make the payments and own the property outright at the end of the term, particularly considering that they both have a good pension income.

 Our mortgage adviser researched the market and obtained an agreement in principle for Mr and Mrs J from a small building society.
 They were able to borrow the amount they needed over a 12-year term on a repayment basis and they completed their move in June.

-Mr and Mrs J have commented, “Hazel Allinson is an excellent adviser.
+Mr and Mrs J have commented, “Compass has an excellent mortgage adviser.
 All services were carried out perfectly.”